Tudat/tudat/_sources/installation/setupDevMacOs.rst.txt

         cmake --version

-     should now give you the desired result.
+     should now give you the desired result, showing some details on your CMake installation.

 git
 ~~~